jack2012aa/breeding_db/README.md

 * Add a header in output files.
 * Fix nonnumeric parity bug.
 * Put 21th_day_test and 60th_day_test in Dong-Ying data into consideration.
+* Ask user to choose correct sow and boar when reading estrus and mating data.

 ### 2024-01-29
 * Transform any id into 6 digits with leading 0.